PatrickHo-134/1problem-3languages/README.md

 # 1 problem - 3 languages
-This repository is used to demonstrate how a problem can be solved in 3 different languages such as python, javascript and clojure.

-Programming challenges utilised for this demonstration are taken from [Advent of Code 2020](https://adventofcode.com/2020/day/1).
+This repository contains solutions to challenges of [Advent of Code 2020](https://adventofcode.com/2020/day/1), written in 3 languages: Python, Javascript and Clojure.
+The reason for the existence of this repo is to demonstrate how my thinking process and coding style has significantly changed after moving away from object-oriented programming to functional programming for almost a year.

 ## How to run code in this project
-Scripts are stored in 3 different folders: python, javascript and clojure.
+Scripts are stored in 3 different folders: Python, Javascript and Clojure.

 ### To run Python code
 You will need python 3 installed on your machine.